-There are 21 non-profit colleges and universities in California that offer a total of 27 campus and online master’s in communication programs.
-Of the 27 programs, 23 are offered on campus, while three are online and one is classified as an online/hybrid program that requires five campus visits (Columbia University in San Francisco).
-Students in California can choose from degree concentrations such as strategic communication, communication studies, media studies, mass communication, organizational communication, health communication, and more.
+There are 19 non-profit colleges and universities in California that offer a total of 26 campus and online master’s in communication programs.
+Of the 26 programs, 24 are offered on campus, while two are online programs.
+Students in California can choose from degree concentrations such as strategic communication, communication studies, media studies, mass communication, organizational communication, health communication, political communication, and more.

 All schools listed on this page are non-profit colleges and universities that are regionally accredited through the Western Association of Schools and Colleges (WASC).